barzin144/world-time-teller-bot/README.md

 - npm install
 - npm run local-start

-I used "localtunnel" for setting a valid URL which is forwarded to your localhost as a telegram bot webhook
+I used "localtunnel" for setting a valid URL as a telegram bot webhook, this library is forwarding the telegram request into your local host